Australian Cattle Dog Breed

 The typical Red or Blue Heeler coat is short-haired with two layers.
 The inner coat is dense, and the outer coat is stiff, harsh and water-resistant.

-Australian Cattle Dog Coloring
+Australian Cattle Dog Colors

 Australian Cattle Dog Variations